|Group:||Non Sporting (Group 7)|

-Average Lifespan.
-When considering a dog please realize that you are taking on for its life time.
-Keeshond live between 12 to 16 years of age.
+When considering a dog, please realise that you are taking it on for its lifetime.
+The average life span is 12 to 16years.

-Care Requirements.
-The Keeshond of his silver grey and black coat has two layers; a dense undercoat and an outer harsh coat of long straight guard hair.
-The undercoat is typically shed once a year for males and females twice a year unless they have been desexed.
-The double coat of the Keeshond does not require as much attention as other coated breeds but nevertheless does require regular grooming at least 2 to 3 times a week.
-It is important to groom a puppy from an early age so they learn to accept and enjoy all of the attention.
+The Keeshond with his silver grey and black coat has two layers; a dense undercoat and an outer harsh coat of long straight guard hair.
+The undercoat is typically shed once a year for males and females twice a year, unless they have been desexed The double coat of the Keeshond does not require as much attention as other coated breeds, but nevertheless does require regular grooming at least 2 to 3 times a week.
+It is important to groom a puppy from an early age, so they learn to accept and enjoy all of the attention.

-Ideal Owner/s.
-Adults to Children.
-They will go out exercising, revel in long walks and be perfectly content to relax with you, being of eminently homely disposition and able to cope with limited exercise.
+Very suitable for families.
+They will go out exercising, revel in long walks and be perfectly content to relax with you, being of an eminently homely disposition and able to cope with limited exercise.

 Now you know a little more about this breed.
 If you have decided this is the dog for you and wish to investigate further, please contact the Breed Club or Dogs Victoria.
 They will be able to give you information about available puppies and also suggest dog events where you can see the breed and speak to breeders.
 In this way you will gain a better perspective of the breed and its needs.
 With any breed of dog, it is important to research and determine suitability for your lifestyle before committing to a puppy which will be a part of your family for many years to come.